lightly-io/the-lightly-method/README.md

 ### The facilitators role
-You, as a facilitator, have a special role to play.
+The facilitator has a special role to play.
 You are not in the group to solve their problems.
 It might feel tempting, but that's not it.
 You are no genuis, no guru, no Tony Robbins charlatan.

-You are there to ...
+The facilitator is there to ...

 1. Help them discover what is stopping them from being sustainably productive.
 Encourage reflection.
 Ask questions.
 2. Do all the practical work: find the time, email participants, recommend books.
 3. Make sure everyone get's their chance to say what's on their mind.
 4. Make the sessions run smooth.
 5. Be well read and curious as h*ck.
 Read, think, listen, watch, learn, learn, learn.
-The more perspectives you can bring in, the more ideas you can bring into the sessions.
+The more perspectives the facilitator can bring in, the more ideas you can bring into the sessions.
 Philosophy, leadership, psychology, organizational theory, productivity, technology, biology ... voraciousness is key.

 ### Literature
 Some basic knowledge on productivity and stress is helpful for the participants.
 You could just teach them this, or recommend them a few books.
 I find that the combination of Daniel Golemans "Focus", Mihaly Czikszentmihaly's "Flow" and Chade Meng-Tan's "Search Inside Yourself" make a good basis of knowledge.